Section 2.09. REGULATIONS FOR SETTING FIRES TO GRASS, ETC.

 [e] Notwithstanding the provisions of 2.09(4)[d] above, a permit may be issued on a daily basis for burning of leaves only during the months of October and November.

 [f] Notwithstanding the provisions of 2.09(4)(d) above, a permit may be issued on a daily basis to the holder of a special use permit issued under the Village of River Hills Zoning Ordinance for burning on a parcel that consists of at least thirty (30) contiguous acres in area during the months of November, February and March of any year.
 (Ord.
 481, 4/15/03)

 (5) Costs and Damages Incurred; Penalty.

-[a] In addition to the penalty provided herein, any person convicted of violating the provisions of this section shall be required to pay all costs incurred by or on behalf of the Village in extinguishing or attempting to extinguish such fire with its fire equipment or otherwise; and also, to reimburse any other owner of property for any loss or damage which may be sustained by such owner because of such misconduct.
+[a] In addition to the penalty provided herein, any person convicted of violating the provisions of this section shall be required to pay all costs incurred by or on behalf of the Village and the North Shore Fire Department in extinguishing or attempting to extinguish such fire with its fire equipment or otherwise; and also, to reimburse any other owner of property for any loss or damage which may be sustained by such owner because of such misconduct.

 [b] In addition to the requirements above set forth, any person found guilty of a violation of this ordinance, shall be subject to a forfeiture of not less than Ten ($10.00) Dollars nor more than Five Hundred ($500.00) Dollars, and the costs of the action; and in default of payment thereof, shall be subject to imprisonment in the County Jail or the House of Correction of Milwaukee County until such forfeiture and costs, together with any subsequent costs, have been paid, but in any event not to exceed thirty (30) days.
 (Rep. & Rec.
 Ord.
 552, 3/9/22)